damianhakert/damianhakert.github.io/source/handbook/marketing/product-marketing/index.html.md

 ## Key Responsibilities<a name="responsibilities"></a>

-At the highest level, the goal of product marketing is to communicate the value of your product or services to our target audience.
+At the highest level, the goal of product marketing is to communicate the value of our product or services to our target audience.

 Product marketing has three primary responsibilities.